 In general, it is suggested to align the length of the sequences to be assessed visually.
 A sequence length of 5 – 10 s would be more suitable for subjective evaluation.
 It is further suggested to consider a lower resolution of the test sequences used in the subjective evaluation since the number of remote participants with access to HD displays may be higher than the number of available UHD displays.
 Therefore, HD sequences might be considered for this task.
 If UHD characteristics should be maintained, cropping an appropriate region from the full resolution could be used.

-U0053, U0096, U0099 are NN based superresolution approaches, plus VTM11.RPR2 as conventional Down/upsampling, From the current results, conventional method was judged to be better.
+JVET-U0053, JVET-U0096, JVET-U0099 are NN based superresolution approaches, plus VTM11.RPR2 as conventional Down/upsampling, From the current results, conventional method was judged to be better.

-U0061, U0104, U0115 are NN based loop filtering.
+JVET-U0061, JVET-U0104, JVET-U0115 are NN based loop filtering.

 It can be concluded that the test methodology points in the correct direction, and initially shows some visual benefit.
 Needs to be extended to a wider range of QPs, and longer sequences, and better matching of the rates.